awsdocs/amazon-transcribe-developer-guide/doc_source/API_ListTranscriptionJobs.md

 Required: No

  ** [Status](#API_ListTranscriptionJobs_RequestSyntax) **   <a name="transcribe-ListTranscriptionJobs-request-Status"></a>
 When specified, returns only transcription jobs with the specified status\.
+Jobs are ordered by creation date, with the newest jobs returned first\.
+If you don’t specify a status, Amazon Transcribe returns all transcription jobs ordered by creation date\.
 Type: String
 Valid Values:` IN_PROGRESS | FAILED | COMPLETED`
 Required: No